 NOTE: You must be root and a member of the ent elastic admins AD group to load saved objects into Kibana.
 Having the Elastic Administrator OneIM Role will place the user in this group.

-IMPORTANT: If Serena data was activated in a previous version, you can skip this step.
+IMPORTANT: If Serena data was activated in a previous version, you can skip this step:

 NOTE: An SQL Database SME will also be needed to give the elastic service account read permissions to the Serena database.